-We use 17 LLMs \dk{from five different series} (see~\cref{tab:models}), obtained from Hugging Face's model repository~\cite{huggingface2024} in our evaluations. \dk{For consistency in naming conventions, we assigned unique IDs ($m_1$ to $m_{17}$) to these models.}

-\dk{Based on the \llama documentation~\cite{meta2023introducingLLaMA} and our initial investigation, this evaluation comprises multiple tests to assess various performance parameters.
-For testing, we use \textit{Synthetic Prompts} automatically generated by \texttt{llama.cpp}, ensuring uniform testing conditions without reliance on an external dataset.
+Our evaluation comprises multiple tests designed to assess a wide range of performance characteristics.
+To ensure uniform conditions, we use synthetic prompts automatically generated by \texttt{llama.cpp}~\cite{meta2023introducingLLaMA}.
 The string length is controlled via a parameter set to 64, 128, 256, 512, and 1024 tokens.
-The evaluation includes the following tests. \begin{itemize}[nolistsep] \item \textbf{Performance Consistency:} Measures stability over time. \item \textbf{Processing Speed:} Analyzes performance across different string and prompt lengths, further divided into: \begin{itemize}[nolistsep] \item \textbf{PP (Prompt Processing):} Evaluates encoding efficiency in handling input prompts of varying lengths. \item \textbf{TG (Token Generation):} Evaluates the device's speed in generating output tokens of varying lengths. \end{itemize} \item \textbf{Parallelization and Concurrency:} This includes: \begin{itemize}[noitemsep, leftmargin=8pt, topsep=0pt] \item \textbf{Batch Test (BT)}: Evaluates the device's ability to process multiple input samples simultaneously by handling different batch sizes during token generation. \item \textbf{Thread Test (TT)}: Measures performance scalability by varying thread counts during LLM execution. \end{itemize} \end{itemize} } \dk{Here, \textbf{Batch Size} refers to the number of input samples processed in parallel.
+The evaluation includes the following tests. \begin{itemize}[nolistsep] \item \textbf{Performance Consistency:} Measures stability over time. \item \textbf{Processing Speed:} Analyzes performance across different string and prompt lengths, further divided into: \begin{itemize}[nolistsep] \item \textbf{PP (Prompt Processing):} Evaluates encoding efficiency in handling input prompts of varying lengths. \item \textbf{TG (Token Generation):} Evaluates the device's speed in generating output tokens of varying lengths. \end{itemize} \item \textbf{Parallelization and Concurrency:} This includes: \begin{itemize}[noitemsep, leftmargin=8pt, topsep=0pt] \item \textbf{Batch Test (BT)}: Evaluates the device's ability to process multiple input samples simultaneously by handling different batch sizes during token generation. \item \textbf{Thread Test (TT)}: Measures performance scalability by varying thread counts during LLM execution. \end{itemize} \end{itemize} Here, \textbf{Batch Size} refers to the number of input samples processed in parallel.
 While larger batch sizes improve computational efficiency, they also demand more memory.
 Each of these metrics requires task-specific analysis for both models and devices.
 Furthermore, we conducted additional evaluations for \textit{Memory Usage} and \textit{Battery Consumption}.
-Finally, we performed a \textbf{Pareto Optimality} analysis to collectively examine the results across different models and devices.}
+Finally, we performed a \textbf{Pareto Optimality} analysis to collectively examine the results across different models and devices.